 - Joydens Wood Infant School uses a wide range of technology.
-This includes access to: - o Computers, laptops, tablets and other digital devices - $\circ$ Internet, which may include search engines and educational websites - Games consoles and other games-based technologies - Class Dojo - All setting owned devices will be used in accordance with our acceptable use of technology policies and with appropriate safety and security measures in place. - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home.

-- The setting will use appropriate search tools as identified following an informed risk assessment. - We will ensure that the use of internet-derived materials, by staff and learners complies with copyright law and acknowledge the source of information. - Supervision of internet access and technology use will be appropriate to learners age and ability.
+This includes access to: - Computers, laptops, tablets and other digital devices - Internet, which may include search engines and educational websites - o Games consoles and other games-based technologies - o Class Dojo, Facebook and Instagram - All devices will be used in accordance with our acceptable use of technology policies and with appropriate safety and security measures in place. - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home. - The setting will use appropriate search tools as identified following an informed risk assessment. - We will ensure that the use of internet-derived materials, by staff and learners complies with copyright law and acknowledge the source of information. - Supervision of internet access and technology use will be appropriate to learners age and ability.